Resident Education Academy

 Preceptor for Introductory or Advanced Pharmacy Practice Experiences

-Pharmacy residents may have the opportunity to precept students on either their Introductory (IPPEs) or Advanced (APPEs) Pharmacy Practice Experiences.
+Pharmacy residents have the opportunity to precept students on either their Introductory (IPPEs) or Advanced (APPEs) Pharmacy Practice Experiences.
 During the professional years, pharmacy students take longitudinal IPPEs that require periodic assessments.
 Residents participate as assessors in these courses.
 Residents interact with students on APPEs.
 PGY1 and PGY2 residents serve as co-preceptors along with their preceptor to help students learn how to monitor and manage patients in a clinical environment.
-PGY2 residents also are assigned to serve as a primary preceptor for two students during one module.
+PGY2 residents also are assigned to serve as a primary preceptor for two students during one APPE module.